kurator-org/kurator-akka/README.md

         script: multiplier.py
         onData: multiply

 The argument to the `script:` property is an absolute path to the Python file defining the function, or a path relative to the directory in which the workflow is invoked.
-A  less fragile way of defining a Python actor is to make the Python script part of a Python package, and use the `module:` property to refer to the script.
+A  less fragile way of defining a Python actor is to make the Python script part of a Python package, and use the `module` property to refer to the script.
 For example, if `multiplier.py` is in the `math.operators` package, then the following declaration will work:

     types:
     - id: Multiplier